Last Updated on April 21, 2016

 That being said, the methods below do work and have worked for a very long time.
 If you have the time, patience and are lucky enough to have an animal wander through your path, the traps below can be used to catch game and it is wise to have knowledge like this in your back pocket just in case.

 Small-game snares can be made from the interior strands of parachute cord, braided strands of sinew, or fishing line.
 Snares stout enough to secure game as large as deer need to be made of rawhide or parachute cord.
+Of course if you have time to plan ahead, you can purchase snare traps now and put them in your bag.

 1. Ground Snare